cp949/DisposableAttach/README.md

 RxJava Disposable Attach
 ======================

-`DisposableAttach` is an RxJava 2 transformer which add disposable to CompositeDisposable operators.
+`DisposableAttach` is an RxJava 2 transformer which add disposable to CompositeDisposable.